 - (a) persons exempted from the provisions of this Act; - (b) persons licensed pursuant to this Act; - (c) radioactive substances, irradiating apparatus and electronic products registered pursuant to this Act; and - (d) premises registered pursuant to this Act, the information required to be furnished by or under this Act.

 41A.
-Restriction on authorisation of storage, transportation or disposal of nuclear waste
+Restriction on authorisation of storage, transportation or disposal of nuclear waste authorisation means a licence, registration, exemption, disposal permit or temporary permit under this Act;

 (1) In this section -